tanmayj-hub/portfolio/README.md

 ## Linking portfolio to GitHub

 If you deploy with **AWS OIDC CI/CD**, you can skip the classic PAT — the workflow already has a short-lived token.
-Otherwise, create a classic PAT and add to `.env`:
+Otherwise, create a PAT and add to `.env`:

 ```env
 REACT_APP_GITHUB_TOKEN="YOUR_GITHUB_PAT"